NextProduction/42/README.md

 ## Usage

-1. **Clone the Repository:** Clone this repository to your local machine using `git clone https://github.com/your-username/42-project.git`.
+1. **Clone the Repository:** Clone this repository to your local machine using `git clone https://github.com/NextProduction/42.git`.
-2. **Install Dependencies:** Install the required dependencies by running `pip install transformers wikipedia-api`.
+2. **Install Dependencies:** Install the required dependencies by running `pip install transformers wikipedia-api torch`.
 3. **Run the Script:** Open your terminal and navigate to the project directory.
-Run the script `python 42_QA_Model.py`.
+Run the script `python 42.py`.
 4. **Ask a Question:** Input your question when prompted and watch as the 42 Project works its magic.
 5. **Explore the Universe:** Sit back, relax, and let the answers unfold before you.